quicbit-js/qb-standard/doc/recommended-style.md

   ```
   Why?
 Using underscore_words helps with portability to C and Python.
   Using pascalCase for classes helps with portability to Java
-  and is consistent with most popular javascript.
+  and is consistent with popular javascript.

-  It is also helpful to distinguish stand-alone and pure functions from
+  There is also a readability benefit from being able to
+  quickly distinguish stand-alone functions from
   object functions.

 * **Use underscore_words for properties and parameters** that are